Cantera/cantera/doc/sphinx/yaml/phases.rst

 A phase implementing tabulated standard state thermodynamics for one species in a binary solution, as `described here <https://cantera.org/documentation/dev/doxygen/html/de/ddf/classCantera_1_1BinarySolutionTabulatedThermo.html#details>`__.

-Includes the fields of :ref:`sec-yaml-ideal-molal-solution`, plus:
+Includes the fields of :ref:`sec-yaml-ideal-condensed`, plus:

 ``tabulated-species``
     The name of the species to which the tabulated enthalpy and entropy is